soranoo/payloadcms-typing-supercharge/README.md

 > [!TIP]\
 > You can also put the copied `payloadcms-typing-supercharge` into .gitignore to avoid pushing it to the repository.

+##### Approach 2 (Recommended)

+Don't install the package as a dependency, but do the following.

+> [!TIP]\
+> Recommended to remove the package before doing this approach if you have installed it as a dependency.

+1. Add the following to your `package.json` scripts section:

+    ```json
+    {
+      // ...
+      "scripts": {
+        "payloadTyping@upgrade": "npx payloadcms-typing-supercharge packages/payloadcms-typing-supercharge",
+      },
+      // ...
+    }
+    ```

+2. Add the following to your `tsconfig.json` scripts section:

+    ```json
+    {
+      "compilerOptions": {
+        "paths": {
+          // ...
+          "payloadcms-typing-supercharge": [
+            "./packages/payloadcms-typing-supercharge/index.ts"
+          ],
+          "payloadcms-typing-supercharge/*": [
+            "./packages/payloadcms-typing-supercharge/*"
+          ],
+          // ...
+        },
+      },
+    }
+    ```

+3. Run `npm run payloadTyping@upgrade` to copy the files to your local directory.

+4. GOOD to go!

 ## ⭐ TODO

 - [ ] Optimise typed `Where` performance
+- [ ] Retype the WHOLE Payload `CollectionConfig`

 ## 🐛 Known Issues